James S. Kahane

 He is a founding member as well as principal conductor of the Helsinki Chamber Orchestra, a Finnish orchestra born in the fall of 2018 and specializing in repertoire for chamber orchestra.

-Since this same year he is also conductor of the Finnish Polytechnic Orchestra.
+Since this same year he is also conductor of the Finnish Polytechnic Orchestra; he was also appointed Principal conductor of the Orchestre de chambre de la Drôme this year 2023.

-Previously he was appointed, at the age of 21, as Susanna Mälkki's assistant conductor at the Helsinki Philharmonic Orchestra, a position he held until fall 2018.
+At the age of 21 he was appointed as Susanna Mälkki's assistant conductor at the Helsinki Philharmonic Orchestra, a position he held until fall 2018.

-Among the orchestras he has subsequently conducted are the Lahti Symphony Orchestra, the Ostrobothnia Chamber Orchestra, the Tapiola Sinfonietta, the Jyväskylä Sinfonia, the St. Michael's String Orchestra, the Triangle Orchestra, the Orchestre de la Francophonie, the Glasperlenspiel Sinfonietta, the Pori Sinfonietta, the Joensuu City Orchestra, the Järvi Academy Symphony Orchestra, the Lithuanian State Orchestra and the Rehovot Symphony Orchestra.
+Among the orchestras he has subsequently conducted are the Orchestre symphonique de Mulhouse, the Lahti Symphony Orchestra, the Ostrobothnia Chamber Orchestra, the Tapiola Sinfonietta, the Jyväskylä Sinfonia, the St. Michael's String Orchestra, the Triangle Orchestra, the Orchestre de la Francophonie, the Glasperlenspiel Sinfonietta, the Pori Sinfonietta, the Joensuu City Orchestra, the Järvi Academy Symphony Orchestra, the Lithuanian State Orchestra and the Rehovot Symphony Orchestra.

 James studied in Sakari Oramo's renowned conducting class at the Sibelius Academy, where he was accepted at the age of 19.